zxnga/Transformer-TSF/README.md

    - array with shape equal to (number of features, target length)
 - `item_id`: Identifier for each time series item.

-Ensure your dataset aligns with this structure for optimal performance.
+Ensure your dataset aligns with this structure.

 ## Installation